astooke/Synkhronos/docs/source/pages/theano_shared.rst

     :language: text
     :lines: 1-5

-Continuing with a reset, using the Synkhronos function, and investigating results; ``gather()`` is the way to collect all shared values into the master, either for inspection and debugging or for program use:
+Continuing with a reset and a call to the Synkhronos function, we investigate results using ``gather()``, which is the way to collect all shared values into the master:

 .. literalinclude:: /examples/example_1.py
     :lines: 20-28